 Hold Stuff with Oboe Mugs

 Oboe mugs and fun ceramics are a great way to organize the small items on your desk.
 There are so many to choose from!
-I’ve designed a few of my own (shameless plug!).
-The mug featured in this image is just an ordinary white ceramic mug.
+The mug featured in this image is just an ordinary white ceramic mug with a custom design (from yours truly!).
 For a while I drank tea out of it, but now it lives on my desk holding various reed making tools.

 Expand Vertically with Shelves